Godspeaker

 Godspeaker is an adult trilogy of fantasy novels written by Karen Miller set in a fantasy world full of political intrigue, magic, and ancient prophecies.

 Story

 The novel follows the journey of a young slave girl named Hekat as she rises to become one of the most powerful and feared leaders in the land.

 Born into a life of hardship and suffering, Hekat is sold into slavery as a child and forced into mining work.
 When she discovers that she possesses a rare and mysterious power that sets her apart from those around her, she begins to plot her escape from slavery.

-As Hekat's power and influence grow, she becomes increasingly ruthless and single-minded in her pursuit of dominance.
-Her actions ripples throughout the world, and she quickly gains both loyal followers and bitter enemies.
-As Hekat's destiny unfolds, the world she inhabits is forever changed by her presence.
+As the book progresses, Hekat's power and influence start to grow, and she becomes increasingly ruthless and single-minded in her pursuit of dominance.
+Her actions ripple throughout the world, then she quickly gains both loyal followers and bitter enemies.
+While Hekat's destiny unfolds, the world she inhabits is forever changed by her presence.